nutchanonj/optimization_codes/README.md

 # Optimization MATLAB codes
 My repository for gathering optimization algorithm codes in MATLAB

+This is a part of my works in CUEE505 Introduction to Optimization Techniques, Dept. of EE, Chulalongkorn University.

 - **Newton line search algorithm.** (`newton_search_1var`)
 - **Golden section line search algorithm.** (`golden_section_search`)
 - **Newton's method to find a root of equations system.** (`newton_root_finding`)